spmfox/dns-ip-check/README.md

 |opt_IPcheckServer|Service for checking IP address, should return ONLY the IP (defaults to https://icanhazip.com)|

 ## Ansible
-I have included a Ansible deployment as well, you can simple run:
+I have included a Ansible deployment as well.
+First copy the variables-template.yml to variables.yml and then fill them out.
+Then you can simply run:
 ```
 ansible-playbook --ask-pass -i <destination-ip>, deploy.yml
 ```